flyway/flywaydb.org/documentation/concepts/migrations.md

 this by setting the [`mixed`](/documentation/configuration/parameters/mixed) property to `true`.
 Note that this is only applicable for PostgreSQL, Aurora PostgreSQL, SQL Server and SQLite which all have statements that do not run at all within a transaction.
-This is not to be confused with implicit transaction, as they occur in MySQL or Oracle, where even though a DDL statement was run within within a transaction, the database will issue an implicit commit before and after its execution.
+This is not to be confused with implicit transaction, as they occur in MySQL or Oracle, where even though a DDL statement was run within a transaction, the database will issue an implicit commit before and after its execution.

 ### Manual override